ietf-rats-wg/eat/draft-ietf-rats-eat.md

 completely opaque string of bytes and not make any use of its internal structure.
 For example, they should not use the OUI part of a type 0x02 UEID to identify the manufacturer of the device.
-Instead they should use the OUI claim that is defined elsewhere.
+Instead they should use the oemid claim that is defined elsewhere.
 The reasons for this are:

 * UEIDs types may vary freely from one manufacturer to the next.